On 4 January, the Prime Minister announced new national restrictions for England – you can find full details on the

 Please read all our international language requirements for January and Sept 2021 on our web pages.

 Are there any pre-sessional courses for international students that I can take?

 We have a range of pre-sessional English courses available leading into January and September 2021 intakes.
-They are designed specifically for our entry level standard and are available both online or in-person on campus.
-If you are joining us in January please visit our pre-sessional English webpage.
+They are designed specifically for our entry level standard and are available either online or in-person on campus.

 For more information on Foundation, Diploma and Pre-Sessional English courses please go to our general English language and academic preparation course webpage.